Sustainability Analysis · Supply Chain ESG

 Why now?

 The EUDR came into force in December 2024.
 The German LkSG has required supply chain due diligence since 2023.
 CSRD Scope 3 reporting is expanding.
-Companies that cannot map and score their supply chain origins are already behind on compliance obligations.
+Companies that cannot map their supply chain origins are already behind on compliance obligations.

 The Four Risk Dimensions